fragenabhishek/AddressBook/README.md

-Address Book Application
-The Address Book Application is a simple Java program that allows users to manage their contacts.
-Users can perform various operations, such as adding, viewing, searching, updating, and deleting contacts in the address book.
-Additionally, the application provides the functionality to load contacts from a file.

-Table of Contents
-Introduction
-Features
-Usage
-Installation
-How to Run
-File Format
-Contributing
-License
-Features
-The Address Book Application offers the following features:

-Add a new contact: Users can add a new contact to the address book by providing details such as name, phone number, email, and address.

-View all contacts: Users can view all the contacts currently stored in the address book.

-Search contact: Users can search for contacts by providing a search query, and the application will display the matching contacts.

-Update contact: Users can update the information of an existing contact by providing the contact name and the new details (phone number, email, and address).

-Delete contact: Users can delete a contact from the address book by providing the contact name.

-Load contacts from a file: Users can load contacts from a CSV file into the address book.

-Usage
-The Address Book Application can be used to maintain a digital address book with the ability to perform CRUD (Create, Read, Update, Delete) operations on contacts.

-Installation
-To use the Address Book Application, you will need the following:

-Java Development Kit (JDK) installed on your machine.

-A text editor or Integrated Development Environment (IDE) to edit and run the Java code.

-How to Run
-Clone this repository to your local machine.

-Open the project in your preferred text editor or IDE.

-Compile the Java code to create the executable class files.

-Run the Main class to start the Address Book Application.

-Follow the on-screen instructions to interact with the application.

-File Format
-The application supports loading contacts from a CSV (Comma-Separated Values) file.
-The CSV file should have the following format:

-typescript
-Copy code
-Name, Phone Number, Email, Address
-John Doe, 1234567890, john@example.com, 123 Main St
-Jane Smith, 9876543210, jane@example.com, 456 Elm St
-...
-Each line in the CSV file represents a contact, and the contact details are separated by commas.

-Contributing
-Contributions to the Address Book Application are welcome!
-If you find any bugs or have ideas for new features, please feel free to open an issue or submit a pull request.

-License
-The Address Book Application is open-source software released under the MIT License.
-You are free to use, modify, and distribute the code as per the terms of the license.
+# Address Book Application

+A simple command-line based address book application written in Java.

+## Introduction

+The Address Book Application is a command-line program that allows users to manage their contacts.
+It provides various functionalities, such as adding a new contact, viewing all contacts, searching for contacts, updating contact information, and deleting contacts.

+## Features

+- Add a new contact with name, phone number, email, and address.
+- View all contacts in the address book.
+- Search for contacts by name, phone number, or email.
+- Update contact information, including phone number, email, and address.
+- Delete contacts from the address book.

+## Installation

+1. Ensure you have Java Development Kit (JDK) installed on your system.
+2. Download the `Main.java` file from this repository.
+3. Compile the Java file using the following command in the terminal:

+## Usage

+1. Run the compiled program using the following command:

+2. Choose an option from the menu to perform different actions in the address book.

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvement, feel free to open an issue or create a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).